-Vidor is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Vidor doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Vidor is quite a bit lower than the national average among all cities of 21.84%: just 10.23% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Vidor with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.23% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Vidor in 2018 was $23,341, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $93,364 for a family of four.
 However, Vidor contains both very wealthy and poor people as well.